-(b) involves licensed radioactive material in any aggregate quantity greater than ten (10) times the quantity of licensed radioactive material requiring labeling, where the failure is accompanied by the absence of a functional program to detect and deter security violations that includes training, staff awareness, detection (including auditing), and corrective action (including disciplinary action); or (c) results in a substantial potential for exposures or releases in excess of the applicable regulatory limits.
-Sub-factor: Transportation of Radioactive Materials Category of Harm Violations Very High 1.
-Failure to meet transportation legal requirements results in loss of control of radioactive material with a breach in package integrity such that the radioactive material causes a radiation exposure to a member of the public in excess of the regulatory limits.
-2. Surface contamination exceeds fifty (50) times regulatory limits.3.
-External radiation levels exceed ten (10) times the regulatory limits.
-High Failure to meet transportation legal requirements results in loss of control of radioactive material with a breach in package integrity such that there is a substantial potential for a member of the public to receive a radiation exposure in excess of the regulatory limits.
-Surface contamination exceeds ten (10) times, but not more than fifty (50) mgn 3.
-External radiation levels exceed five (5) times, but not more than ten (10) times, regulatory limits.
-Moderate Surface contamination exceeds five (5) times, but not more than ten (10) times, regulatory limits.
-External radiation exceeds one (1) times, but not more than five (5) times, regulatory limits.
-A violation involves labeling, placarding, shipping paper, packaging, loading, or other legal requirements that could reasonably result in any of the following:
+Sub-Factor: Transportation of Radioactive Materials Category of Harm Violations Very High Failure to meet transportation legal requirements results in loss of control of radioactive material with a breach in package integrity such that the radioactive material causes a radiation exposure to a member of the public in excess of the regulatory limits.
+Surface contamination exceeds 50 times regulatory limits.
+External radiation levels exceed 10 times the regulatory limits.
+High Failure to meet transportation legal requirements results in loss of control of radioactive material with a breach in package integrity such that there is a clear potential for a member of the public to receive a radiation exposure in excess of the regulatory limits.
+Surface contamination exceeds 10 times, but not more than 50 times, regulatory limits.
+External radiation levels exceed 5 times, but not more than 10 times, regulatory limits.
+Moderate Surface contamination exceeds 5 times, but not more than 10 times, regulatory limits.
+External radiation exceeds 1 times, but not more than 5 times, regulatory limits.
+A violation involves labeling, placarding, shipping paper, packaging, loading, or other legal requirements that could reasonably result any of the following: (a) a significant failure to identify the type, quantity, or form of radioactive material; (b) a failure of the carrier or recipient to exercise adequate controls; or, (c) a substantial potential for either personnel exposure or contamination above regulatory limits or improper transfer of radioactive material. : Impacts the Commissioner's Ability to Perform a Regulatory Function

 &lt;sup>4 Some transportation legal requirements apply to more than one licensee involved in the same activity (e.g., a shipper and a carrier).
-When such a violation occurs, the commissioner shall direct enforcement action against the responsible licensee or licensees.
+When such a violation occurs, the Commissioner will direct enforcement action against the responsible licensee or licensees.